shanteacontrols/OpenDeck/README.md

 # OpenDeck MIDI Platform

-OpenDeck is a platform for building DIY MIDI controllers compatible with any MIDI software on any OS.
+OpenDeck is a platform suited both for prototyping and developing custom DIY MIDI controllers compatible with any MIDI software on any OS.
+Main part of the platform is board on which various components used to build a MIDI controller can be connected.
+The board supports the following components:

+* Buttons
+* Encoders
+* LEDs (single color or RGB)
+* Potentiometers
+* FSRs (force-sensitive resistors)

+All board configuration is done using custom SysEx protocol explained in-depth in Wiki.

 ## Repository content

 * [Firmware](https://github.com/paradajz/OpenDeck/tree/master/src/firmware)
 * [Bootloader](https://github.com/paradajz/OpenDeck/tree/master/src/bootloader)
 * [Schematic (PDF)](https://github.com/paradajz/OpenDeck/blob/master/bin/sch/OpenDeck-r1.1.0.pdf)